-Read more about why WooCommerce is the best online platform in our WooCommerce Review.
+Read more about why WooCommerce is the best online platform for store owners in our WooCommerce Review.

-However, when you choose this platform, there are a few things you need to keep in mind.
+However, when you choose this eCommerce solution, there are a few things you need to keep in mind.

 - Since it gives you complete control, this also means you have to manage website security, backups, and software updates.
 But this is a minor setback and there are plugins that you can install that will help you manage it easily.

-- As with any other platform, as you scale your business and add more features to your site, your cost of running the store will increase.
+- As with any other platform, as you scale your small business and add more features to your site, your cost of running the website will increase.
 This increase in cost won’t come from WooCommerce itself but from other tools you use to run your site.